The PERFECT long weekend…

 SHARK POINT & ANEMONE REEF

-RACHA YAI & RACHA NOI
+RACHA YA & RACHA NOI

 Racha Yai is an excellent trip for beginners and those that have not dived for a while.
 Indeed for any guests aboard carrying out Advanced Open Water courses on-board, Racha Yai offers the perfect opportunity for course dives, with sloping hard coral reefs, white sandy bottoms and a choice of wrecks on the west coast.